teoljungberg/git-duo/README.md

-# Git duet
+# Git Duo

-A git porcelain for duet programming.
+A git porcelain for duo programming.
 Changes git-config's user.name and user.email settings so you can commit as more than one author.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'git-duet'
+    gem 'git-duo'

 And then execute: